openebs-archive/openebs-docs/docs/upgrade.md

 From 0.5.3 or 0.5.4 to 0.6.0 - Get the steps from [here](https://v06-docs.openebs.io/docs/next/upgrade.html).

-**Note:** You have to follow the above mentioned upgrade path from your current version to the next level as per the supported path.
-Once you are with 1.0.0, then you can directly upgrade to the latest one.
+**Note:** You have to upgrade from your current version to the next version as per the supported path.

 <hr>